saurabh4742/Saurabh-s-Virtual-Assistant/README.md

 - Next.js 14
 - TypeScript
 - Tailwind CSS
+- Socket.io

 ## User Experience

 Users can expect a great UI with smooth experiences and promise-based loadouts.
+The application is responsive and works seamlessly on both mobile and desktop devices.

+## Privacy and Security

+Saurabh Virtual Assistant maintains user sessions securely and ensures that sensitive data is protected.
+The app uses industry-standard encryption and security protocols to safeguard user information.
+Additionally, the assistant does not store or share personal data without user consent, and it adheres to strict privacy policies to protect user privacy.

 ## Live Demo